-We incurred net losses in all fiscal years since inception.
-We incurred net losses of \$16.3 million, \$32.9 million and \$13.7 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-As a result of ongoing losses, as of December 31, 2021, we had an accumulated deficit of \$178.0 million.
+We incurred net losses in all fiscal years since inception with the exception of the the fiscal year ended December 31, 2022.
+We had net income of \$1.3 million and incurred net losses of \$16.3 million and \$32.9 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+As a result of ongoing losses, as of December 31, 2022, we had an accumulated deficit of \$176.8 million.
 We expect to continue to incur significant product development, clinical and regulatory, sales and marketing and other expenses.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We will need to generate significant additional revenue to achieve and sustain profitability, and even if we achieve profitability, we cannot be sure that we will remain profitable for any substantial period of time.
 Our failure to achieve or maintain profitability could negatively impact the value of our common stock.